 The person giving permission is known as the "principal," while the individual or organization gaining authority is known as the "agent."
 Suited for residents of Mississippi, our Power of Attorney for health care is made for use in Hinds County, Harrison County, DeSoto County, and in all other counties across the state.
 All Mississippi Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 With this essential document on hand, your agent will be able to provide confirmation to healthcare providers and other parties that they can legally act in your interest.

-It is very simple to grant or receive the authority you may need with a free Mississippi Healthcare Power of Attorney template from Rocket Lawyer:
+It is very simple to grant or receive the authority you may need with a free Mississippi Medical Power of Attorney template from Rocket Lawyer:

 This route, in most cases, would be notably less expensive than meeting and hiring your average lawyer.
 If necessary, you may fill out this Medical PoA on behalf of your spouse or another relative, and then help them sign it after you've drafted it.
 Keep in mind that for this document to be accepted as valid, the principal must be mentally competent at the time of signing.
 In the event that the principal is already unable to make their own decisions, a conservatorship could be required.
 When facing such a scenario, it would be important for you to speak with a lawyer.

-At times, in researching the topics of estate planning or elder care, you or a loved one might see the terms "healthcare proxy" and "healthcare power of attorney" used together.
+At times, in researching the topics of estate planning or elder care, you or a loved one might see the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together.
 In actuality, they're one and the same.
 That said, it's entirely possible to have agency over affairs that aren't health-related, in which case, "proxy" typically is not the preferred term.

 The cost of finding and working with a lawyer to draft a Medical Power of Attorney might add up to anywhere between two hundred and five hundred dollars, based on your location.
 Unlike the other websites that you may stumble upon, Rocket Lawyer offers much more than a Power of Attorney template.
 If you ever require assistance from a lawyer, your Rocket Lawyer membership offers up to a 40% discount when you hire an attorney from our On Call network.